-Camp Airy is located in Thurmont, MD which is about an hour from Baltimore or DC, and 2.5 hours from Philadelphia.
+Camp Airy is located in Thurmont, MD which is about an hour from Baltimore or DC and 2.5 hours from Philadelphia.
 Camp Louise is merely 20 minutes away in Cascade, MD.
 In the local area, there are shops like Wal-Mart, Lowes, Sheetz and movie theaters.
-Camps Airy and Louise is about 30 minutes from Historic Downtown Frederick, which is a popular place for nights off.
+Camps Airy and Louise are about 30 minutes from Historic Downtown Frederick, which is a popular place for nights off.

-Staff has access to internet, but are asked to only take advantage of it during rest periods and time off.
-The internet is centralized to one location on camp grounds and password protected.
+Staff have access to the internet but are asked to only take advantage of it during rest periods and time off.
+The internet is centralized to three to four locations on camp grounds and is password-protected.

-Being in a small town in the mountains has its perks.
-However, as a result, we do not have access to public transportation.
+Being in a small town in the mountains has its perks, but it means we do not have access to public transportation.
 Both camps provide designated drivers and vehicles to help staff members get around locally.
-Sign-up sheets allow you to travel with your friends to areas within an hour away, including DC and Baltimore, or further depending on the circumstances and if given enough time in advance to plan the trip is available.
-Also, you’ll find that staff members with cars will invite you to hang out with them during time off, such as visiting their homes or other local destinations.
+Sign-up sheets allow you to travel with your friends to areas up to an hour away, including DC and Baltimore, or further depending on the circumstances and if given enough time in advance to plan the trip.
+Also, you’ll find that staff members with cars who live nearby may invite you to hang out with them during time off, such as visiting their homes or other local destinations.

-Camps Airy & Louise are incredibly inclusive, not just about religious identity.
-We often have international staff members who do not practice Judaism and we welcome that diversity.
-Camp teaches children to appreciate Jewish values and traditions, which are core to being a good person.
+Camps Airy & Louise are incredibly inclusive and not just when it comes to religion.
+We often have staff members who do not practice Judaism and we welcome that diversity.
+Camp teaches children to appreciate Jewish values and traditions which are all central to being a good person.
 We have found that in the past, non-Jewish staff members have appreciated all the Jewish aspects of camp.

 We thought you’d never ask!
 If you’re interested in joining our community, submit a staff application form.
 If we find that your skill set meets our summer needs, you will be called for a follow up interview.
 You’ll be asked for a background check and two letters of recommendations.
 Please send additional information to our Baltimore office.